Marv Edwards

-Marvin Wayne Edwards (born August 15, 1935) is a Canadian retired ice hockey goaltender.
+Marvin Wayne Edwards (August 15, 1934 – May 20, 2023) was a Canadian ice hockey goaltender.

 He played 61 games in the National Hockey League with the Pittsburgh Penguins, Toronto Maple Leafs, and California Golden Seals between 1969 and 1974.
-The rest of his career, which lasted from 1955 to 1974, was spent in various minor leagues.
-Internationally Edwards played for Canada at the 1959 World Championships, winning a gold medal.
+The rest of his career, which lasted from 1955 to 1974, was spent in various minor leagues, professional and amateur.
+Internationally, Edwards played for Canada "Belleville McFarlands" at the 1959 World Championships, winning a gold medal.